-Postdoctoral Position: Multi-Modal Approaches to Cognitive Network Neuroscience
+Graduate Student Position (Fall 2022): Multi-Modal Approaches to Cognitive Network Neuroscience:

 The CONNECT lab is looking for undergraduate students interested in getting involved in cognitive neuroscience research.
 Students from all relevant fields (Psychology, ECE, CS or MCB) are welcome to apply for this volunteer position.
 Course credits (e.g., PSYC290, MCB290) can be accredited.
 We are looking for students with

 - High self-motivation and sense of responsibility

 - Nine hours of time per week dedicated to work in the lab